RagnarokOS/distrib/CHROOT-INSTALL.md

     # arch-chroot /mnt apt-get update

-Then, use the `setlocale` utility can be used to set the system's locale and charmap, e.g.:
+Then, use the `setlocale` utility to set the system's locale and charmap, e.g.:

     # setlocale en_US.UTF-8 UTF-8